413x5/mx-wcc24-py/01_generate_accounts/README.md

 Before running the script, ensure you have:
 1. Set up the Python environment (see main [README](../README.md))
 2. Created a `wallets_password.txt` file in the root directory containing the password for encrypting the wallets
-3. `mxpy` installed for automated faucet funding requests
+3. `mxpy` installed for automated faucet funding requests.
+Details [here](https://docs.multiversx.com/sdk-and-tools/sdk-py/installing-mxpy)

 ## Features